Joint Reward Modeling: Internalizing Chain-of-Thought for Efficient Visual Reward Models: Experiments

 \subsection{Impact of Language Supervision Weight ($\alpha$)}

-To analyze the impact of language supervision signals on reward model performance, we systematically adjust the weight $\alpha$ of the language modeling term in the joint loss function and report corresponding performance changes on the same evaluation benchmarks.
-All other training configurations remain consistent except for $\alpha$.
+To analyze the impact of language supervision, we vary the language loss weight $\alpha$ and keep all other training configurations fixed.

-Experimental results shown in Figure~\ref{fig:alpha_ablation} demonstrate that as $\alpha$ increases, JRM shows stable improvement trends in accuracy and consistency metrics across multiple benchmarks.
+Figure~\ref{fig:ablation_training}(a) shows that larger $\alpha$ values bring stable improvements in accuracy and consistency across benchmarks.
+The exact values corresponding to Figure~\ref{fig:ablation_training}(a) are reported in Appendix Table~\ref{tab:alpha_ablation_values}.

-These results indicate that language supervision signals have a significant impact on reward model performance during joint training.
-Their role is not limited to regularization but is closely related to the quality of intermediate representations learned by the model.
+This indicates that language supervision is not only a regularizer, but is also related to the quality of learned representations.

-Figure~\ref{fig:component_losses} illustrates the training dynamics of both loss components.
-Notably, when $\alpha > 0$ (with language supervision), the ranking loss converges faster and more stably than the baseline ($\alpha = 0$), suggesting that language supervision provides beneficial inductive bias for reward learning.
-Meanwhile, the cross-entropy loss converges smoothly, indicating that the two objectives are complementary rather than conflicting.
+Figures~\ref{fig:ablation_training}(b) and~\ref{fig:ablation_training}(c) show the training dynamics.
+When $\alpha > 0$, the ranking loss converges faster and more stably than the baseline ($\alpha = 0$).
+The cross-entropy loss also converges smoothly, suggesting that the two objectives are complementary.